 During week one, CITs are trained just like Camp Kanuga counselors and support staff in communication and presentation skills, care of campers, program design/facilitation and risk management.
 Individuals complete a strengths analysis and personality profile, learning about themselves and gaining an understanding of others.
 As they are exposed to different styles and methods, CITs discover leadership is not only compatible with, but integral to, Christian life.

 CITs are in for special adventure outings and relationship building in between training and counseling at camp.

 Weeks 2 & 3: On-the-Job Training

 During weeks two and three, participants transition from training to CIT.
 Applying the skills and techniques acquired during training, CITs gain real world experience facilitating high-quality programming for elementary-aged campers.
-Participants assist with meal prep and cleanup in the dining hall.
+Participants assist cabin counselors with leading campers through day-to-day camp life.
 Each night the team debriefs to discuss their experiences to integrate training, practices, and leadership skills into their daily lives.